-In the lead up to World Environment Day on Sunday, Australia’s leading news media and magazine publishers have united to celebrate and promote the environmental sustainability of print media.
+In the lead up to World Environment Day, Australia’s leading news media and magazine publishers united to celebrate and promote the environmental sustainability of print media.

 World Environment Day is a United Nations program for environmental awareness and action.